Indian School, Muscat

 Indian School Muscat (abbreviated: ISM) is an Indian school in the Darsait area of Muscat, Oman.

 The school is a non commercial organization established and funded by the local Indian community and parents.
-It is managed by a group of 15-21 honorary members (known as SMC) appointed by the board of directors (known as apex body) formed according to the by-laws of Indian schools in Oman approved by the government of Oman.
+It is managed by a group of 15-21 honorary members (known as SMC) appointed by the Board of Directors (The Apex Body) formed according to the by-laws of Indian schools in Oman approved by the Government of Oman.
 The school is affiliated with the Central Board of Secondary Education, New Delhi, India.